zlockard/windows-driver-docs/windows-driver-docs-pr/devtest/infverif.md

 -   **Issues that make an INF non-universal.** (1300-1309)

+-   **Issues with dependencies on other INFs.
+These issues also make an INF non-universal.** (1310-1319)

 -   **Warnings** (2000-2999): These issues are always reported as warnings.

 ## <span id="in_this_section"></span>In this section